srirammandalika/British-Airways-Data-Analytics/README.md

 # British-Airways-Data-Analytics

-I have worked on 2 tasks with British Airwyas's Data Science team.
+I have worked on 2 tasks with British Airways's Data Science team.

 **Task 1:**